Organizational Modeling - What, Why, and How

 How to develop an organizational model

 Developing an organizational model can be a complex process, but it is necessary for any business that wants to manage its resources and achieve its goals effectively.
-Here are some steps you can follow when developing an organizational model.
+Here are some steps you can follow when creating an action plan while developing an organizational model.

 Identify the key functions and activities of your organization.
 This will help you determine what roles need to be filled and how they should interact with each other.